-Criteria JORC Code explanation Commentary Data spacing and distribution Specification of the grid system used.
+Criteria JORC Code explanation Commentary Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Specification of the grid system used.
 Quality and adequacy of topographic control.
-Data spacing for reporting of Exploration Results.
+Sample collected were surveyed by GPS with an accuracy of +/- 5m.
+All samples are in MGA94 Zone 50 (GDA94).
+There are no historic workings or drill hole in the area.
+Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 Due to the early stage of exploration and type of work completed to date, the sampling is non-systematic nor representative for any future resource estimate.
 Soil sampling is conducted on east - west oriented lines at 800m line spacings.
 Samples are collected at 50m spacings along lines.
 Infill sampling is conducted on 100m, 200m and 400m spaced lines over areas of interest.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 The soil sampling is undertaken across the strike of the known geology and structures within the project area Sample security The measures taken to ensure sample security.
-All samples were collected in the field at the project site by Kairos personnel.
-Audits or reviews The results of any audits or reviews of sampling techniques and data.
+All samples were collected in the field at the project site by Kairos personnel Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No audits have been completed